sizzzy/Silk-Corp-Guide/research/meetings/star_franchise model.md

+This will serve as a General S.T.A.R. for the SILK Corp Franchise

-# Space
+## Space
 The SILK Franchise Model aims to create a website that will help franchisees learn how to run a SILK Company.
 The website will contain a cleaned-up and migrated franchise model that can be forked by any client, and then the client can add an area for their credentials.
 This website will be printed out and used for immigration purposes.
 Development of the website is ongoing, and anyone can contribute by checking the [ReadMe file](https://github.com/NoteHive/Silk-Corp-Guide/tree/gh-pages) to see how to contribute.

 The [Table of Contents (TOC)](https://github.com/NoteHive/Silk-Corp-Guide/blob/gh-pages/research/TableOfContents.md) for the franchise model has already been established on the website.
 The TOC can be used in a document, and it can be edited and printed for a franchisee.
 The Business Plan Models from [Joorney](https://www.joorney.com/#pre-samples) or SILK Corp OneNote Notebook can also help in creating the Table of Contents.
 Before implementation, it should be approved by an executive.

-# Track
+## Track
-This markdown file serves as a roadmap to help in the creation of the SILK Corp Franchise Guide.
+This Track file serves as a roadmap to help in the creation of the SILK Corp Franchise Guide.

 ```mermaid
 flowchart TD